leotomassetti/AirBnB-Seatle-Analysis/README.md

 - reviews.csv: listing reviews by the users

 Code:
-- Jupyter notebook.
+- AirBnB-Seattle-Analysis.ipynb: Jupyter notebook.

 ## Results
-The results of the analysis are summarised in a blog post [here]()
+The results of the analysis are summarised in a blog post [here](https://leo-tomassetti.medium.com/airbnb-seattle-analysis-what-data-can-tell-us-19d7da5e5d5d)

 ## Acknowledgements
 - [Udacity](https://www.udacity.com/) for advice and review.